Generalized Kahler Taub-NUTs and Two Exceptional Instantons: Introduction

 \section{Introduction}

+We provide information on the generalized K\"ahler Taub-NUT class of metrics and two related exceptional metrics.
+These are complete, scalar-flat metrics, each with two commuting holomorphic Killing fields, on the underlying complex manifold $\mathbb{C}^2$.
+Understanding the characteristics of these metrics will be important in numerous contexts, such as blow-up analysis of singularities in the extremal K\"ahler context, and gluing constructions.

-In this note we collect sufficiently detailed information on the K\"ahler Taub-NUT class of metrics, discovered by Donaldson \cite{Do2} and further studied by Abreu and Sena-Dias \cite{AS} \cite{S}, to meet the needs of gluing constructions and blow-up arguments.
-We examine asymptotics such as curvature fall-off and asymptotic volume growth, and we compute $L^2$ curvature energy in a fairly simple way.
-We show that both exceptional instantons have infinite $L^2$ energy and that, with the exception of the standard Taub-NUT, none of these instantons is actually ALF.
+The generalized Taub-NUT metrics were discovered by Donaldson \cite{Do2} and further studied by Abreu and Sena-Dias \cite{AS} \cite{S}; the two ``exceptional'' instanton metrics are from \cite{W}.
+We examine asymptotics such as curvature fall-off and volume growth, and compute $L^2$ curvature energy in a fairly simple way.
+For the non-exceptional cases, we show that curvature fall-off is strictly quadratic, except for the standard Taub-NUT metric where curvature fall-off is cubic (as is well known).
+We show that both of the exceptional instantons have infinite $L^2$ energy, and actually have quartic volume growth, despite not being ALE.

+We also investigate blowdown limits: in the standard Taub-NUT the blowdown is flat $\mathbb{R}^3$, whereas in the generalized case we never obtain smooth manifolds.
+By ``blowdown'' we mean scaling the metric $g_\epsilon=\epsilon^2{}g$, sending $\epsilon\rightarrow0$, and taking a pointed Gromov-Hausdorff limit.
+Limits in our case are always unique, but the naive expectation that limits be 3-dimensional is wrong; they may be either 2- or 3-dimensional.
+To determine this, we find an explicit expression for the collapsing field near infinity and then determine that on spherical shells the leaf-space of this field also foliates the Hopf tori.
+This foliation might be rational or irrational, and the collapsing behavior is related to the fact that $\mathbb{S}^3$ might collapse to either a 2-sphere (perhaps with orbifold points), or to a line segment, depending on whether the collapsing field is rational or irrational.

+The two exceptional instantons have even more peculiar blowdowns.
+Their volume growth is quartic, but their Gromov-Hausdorff blowdowns are 3-manifolds.
+Their limiting metrics both have curvature singularities along the entirety of a 1-dimensional submanifold.